-6. All punctuation must appear exactly as shown.

-- 7. The term "NetWare" refers to the Novell NetWare operating system. - 8.
+- 6. All punctuation must appear exactly as shown. - 7.
+The term "NetWare" refers to the Novell NetWare operating system. - 8.
 The term "window" refers to a delineated area of the screen, normally smaller than the full screen.
 The term "Windows" refers to Microsoft 32-bit Windows operating systems.
 As you read through this guide, note that Liant may use two shorthand notations when referring to these operating systems.
 The term "Windows 9x class" refers to the Windows 95, Windows 98, or Windows Me operating system.
 The term "Windows NT class" refers to the Windows NT 4.0, Windows 2000, or Windows XP operating system. - 9.
 Examples for UNIX-based systems in this document assume the use of the Bourne Shell (sh) command interpreter. - 10.
 Throughout this document, references to a printer refer to the device assigned to PRINTER, in accordance with operating system conventions. - 11.
 RM/COBOL Compile and Runtime Command line options may be specified either with or without a leading hyphen.
 Examples in this guide do not show a leading hyphen.
 If any option on a command line is preceded by a hyphen, then a leading hyphen is required for all options.
-When assigning a value to an option, the equal sign is optional if leading hyphens are used. - Command line options may be specified in either uppercase or lowercase characters.
-Examples in this guide are shown in uppercase. - These capabilities are provided to support the command line syntax of previous versions of RM/COBOL. - Any text that applies only to a specific operating system is specified in a Note format. - 13.
+When assigning a value to an option, the equal sign is optional if leading hyphens are used.

+Command line options may be specified in either uppercase or lowercase characters.
+Examples in this guide are shown in uppercase.

+These capabilities are provided to support the command line syntax of previous versions of RM/COBOL.

+- Any text that applies only to a specific operating system is specified in a Note format. - 13.
 Key combinations with a plus sign between key names indicate to press and hold down the first key while pressing the second key.
 For example, "Press Alt + Esc" means to press and hold down the Alt key and press the Escape key.
 Then release both keys.
 A comma between key names means to press and release the keys one after the other.

-- 14. In the electronic PDF file, this symbol represents a "post-it" note that allows you to view last-minute comments about a specific topic on the page in which it occurs.
-This same information is also contained in the readme text file under the section, Documentation Changes. - Double-click on the note symbols to open them.
-You can click the note window's Close box after you have reviewed the contents.
-These notes can be viewed in the Adobe Acrobat Reader but will not print, although you can copy and paste the text into another application, such as Microsoft Word, if you wish.
+14. In the electronic PDF file, this symbol represents a "note" that allows you to view last-minute comments about a specific topic on the page in which it occurs.
+This same information is also contained in the README text file under the section, Documentation Changes.
+In Adobe Reader, you can open comments and review their contents, although you cannot edit the comments.
+Notes do not print directly from the comment that they annotate.
+You may, however, copy and paste the comment text into another application, such as Microsoft Word, if you wish.